Deadline – U.S.A.: Production

 The newspaper used as background on the film, called The Day, is loosely based upon the old New York Sun, which closed in 1950.
 The original Sun newspaper was edited by Benjamin Day, making the 1952 film's newspaper name (not to be confused with the real-life New London, Connecticut newspaper of the same name) a play on words.

-Tough as Nails, a biography of Brooks authored by Douglass K. Daniel, cites the 1931 death of the New York World newspaper as the basis for the film, including the decision by the sons of Joseph Pulitzer to sell the paper rather than run it themselves.
+Tough as Nails, a biography of Richard Brooks authored by Douglass K. Daniel, cites the 1931 death of the New York World newspaper as the basis for the film, including the decision by the sons of Joseph Pulitzer to sell the paper rather than run it themselves.
 The World was sold to Scripps Howard, which merged it with their New York Telegram to form the New York World-Telegram.
-Twenty-one years later, Scripps-Howard also acquired the New York Sun to form the World-Telegram and The Sun.
+Twenty-one years later, Scripps-Howard also acquired The New York Sun to form the World-Telegram and The Sun.

 Reception

-Variety gave the film a positive review calling Bogart "convincing".
+Variety gave the film a positive review calling Humphrey Bogart "convincing".

 The film's DVD and Blu-ray debut was in 2016.
-In the audio commentary, film historian Eddie Muller rates this film as one of the very best films ever made about the inner workings of a major newspaper.
+In the audio commentary, film historian Eddie Muller rates this film as one of the best films ever made about the inner workings of a major newspaper.